Ramprasade10/BlockHack/README.md

 ### Future Implementation
 ***

-* Re-writing the implementation using Solidarity(Dapp)
+* Re-writing the implementation using Solidity(Dapp)
 * Adding biometrics support to android app.